 Cost of goods sold (COGS)

 The total direct cost to produce the goods or services that your company sells.
 It factors in the price of materials, direct labour, and production operations (such as factory rent and utilities).
 It doesn’t include the cost of marketing, sales or general administrative costs.

 The COGS is essential to figure out a company’s gross profit, which is done by subtracting it from total revenue.

-A way to measure how much of the original value of an asset has been used up over time.
-Companies deduct a portion of an asset’s value over each of several years to space out the cost, and avoid distorting their profit/loss calculations by expensing it all up front.
+A way to measure how much of the value of an asset has been used up over time.
+Companies deduct a portion of an asset’s value over its useful life to match its cost over the time it is used.

 Note that depreciation technically only applies to tangible assets, which are defined as physical things you buy for your business, like a company car or photocopier.
 For intangible assets (i.e., non-physical things) accountants like to use the word amortization.